To cover this interesting topic properly, we will discuss the types of smart glass, what they cost, and the pros and cons of this kind of technology.

 The more voltage that is added, the more the crystals will be aligned resulting in less light scattering and a more transparent window.

-How much is smart glass?
+How much does smart glass cost?

 As you can see, there’s more than one option available when it comes to buying switchable glass.